 The IAMA competition brochure and application is mailed out and posted online in the middle year of the triennium.
 The judging takes place in the summer preceding the Convention year.
 The winner is announced at Convention, and the premieres of the winning work, and of the compositions commissioned from by the composer-judges, take place during the Convention.

-The Sigma Alpha Iota IAMA series is published by
+The Sigma Alpha Iota IAMA series was published by